 For Anna Heringer architecture is a tool to improve lives.
 As an architect and honorary professor of the UNESCO Chair of Earthen Architecture, Building Cultures, and Sustainable Development she is focusing on the use of natural building materials.
 Her diploma work, the METI School in Rudrapur got realized in 2005 and won the Aga Khan Award for Architecture in 2007.

 In 2013 with Andres Lepik and Hubert Klumpner she initiated the Laufenmanifesto where practitioners and academics from around the world contributed to define guidelines for a humane design culture.
 In 2017 she gave a TED talk on earthen architecture.
-Currently she is teaching at Harvard`s Graduate School of Design.
+Currently she is teaching at the University of Lichtenstein and at Harvard`s Graduate School of Design.

 Lecture in German.